Isa Pang Araw

-"Isa Pang Araw" (English: Another Day) is a song by Filipino singer-actress Sarah Geronimo, composed by Miguel Mendoza.
+"Isa Pang Araw" (English: One More Day) is a song by Filipino singer-actress Sarah Geronimo, composed by Miguel Mendoza III.
 It was used as theme song of Geronimo's film Miss Granny released in 2018 under Viva Films.
 It was nominated for "Best Original Song" at the 67th FAMAS Awards.
 The song was included on Spotify Philippines' Top OPM Songs of 2018.
 At the 32nd edition of Awit Awards, the song won Best Performance by a Female Recording Artist and Best Song Written and Performed for a Movie/TV/Stage Play.

 Live performances

 Sarah Geronimo performed the song on various promotional mall tours for Miss Granny.
 The song made its Television debut when Geronimo performed the song on ASAP Natin 'To stage with Regine Velasquez on November 18, 2018.
 The song was included on Geronimo's repertoire for her This 15 Me World Tour on selected shows.

 Music video

 The music video of the song was directed by Carlo Alvarez and was released on August 11, 2018.